Home to the second longest barrier reef in the world, Belize is still truly an unspoilt getaway.

 If you want to plan a longer holiday, why not combine your sailing with a week ashore to explore the Mayan ruins, tropical rain forests, jungle trekking, river rafting and cave exploring.

 Navigate along the reef to South Water Caye, keeping a careful eye out for coral patches.
 Some are worth a quick stop for a closer look with mask and snorkel.
-An idyllic island right on the reef, South Water Caye is host to three resorts: Blue Marlin Lodge, IZE (International Zoological Expeditions) and Pelican Beach Resort.
-Grab a mooring at Carrie Bow Caye where you will have three restaurants to choose from to sample fantastic local seafood.
+South Water Caye is an idyllic island right on the reef with palm fringed beaches and fantastic snorkelling.
+Make a reservation in advance and dine at Blue Marlin Lodge or Pelican Beach Resort.

 Today head back down south to Lagoon Caye, a private ring shaped island.
 Here you can kayak across the deep blue lagoon.